byu-cs-236-classroom-templates/project-1/README.md

 ## Pass-off and Submission

 The minimum standard for this project is **bucket 80**.
-That means that if all the tests pass in all buckets upto an including bucket 80, then the next project can be started safely.
+That means that if all the tests pass in all buckets up to an including bucket 80, then the next project can be started safely.

 The Project 1 submission follows that of Project 0: